wting/dotvim/README.md

 ### Command-T

-Plugin requires vim to be built with +Ruby.
+Plugin requires vim to be built with Ruby support.
+To check if vim is compiled with Ruby support, run:

+    vim --version | grep ruby

+If you see `+ruby` then you're fine.
+If not or you see `-ruby`, then you need to install a different version of vim.
 Most gvim packages have +Ruby support, so installing these packages will usually solve the problem.
-Depending on the distro, these packages are called: `vim-enhanced`, `vim-gtk`, `vim-gnome`.
+Depending on the distro, these packages are typically called: `vim-enhanced`, `vim-gtk`, `vim-gnome`.

-For more info, refer to the [plugin page](http://www.vim.org/scripts/script.php?script_id=3025).
+For more info, refer to the [Command-T plugin page](http://www.vim.org/scripts/script.php?script_id=3025).

 ### CSApprox